alan-hadyk/grocify/README.md

 9. **Socket.IO** - A library for real-time bidirectional event-based communication using WebSockets or other protocols.
 10. **GraphQL Code Generator** - A tool that generates code out of your GraphQL schema, allowing typed queries, mutations, subscriptions, and more.
 11. **Playwright** - An end-to-end testing tool for web browsers, allowing cross-browser testing and automation.
+12. **react-i18next** - react-i18next is a powerful internationalization framework for React / React Native which is based on i18next.

 ### The Backend